Clamp-o-Tron/KSP-More-Fuels/README.md

 A: Oops!
 I am a very fallible human.
 Contact me with the info in the same way as above.\
 Q: How do I download?\
 A: Spacedock link and forum link incoming.
 Check for releases here too!\
+Q: Why doesn't this affect monoprop engines?\
+A: I'm assuming those are meant to just be hydrazine engines.
 Q: Is this compatible with KSP version x.x.x?\
 A: It won't work with KSP2 (yet), but any KSP1 version with a working Module Manager and B9 Part Switch should be just fine!\
 Q: What in the heck does QIIWBFAQBNHSTY mean?\